A Spatial Logic for Simplicial Models: Motivating Examples

 \subsection{Scientific collaborations}

 The first example we consider is a network of \emph{scientific collaborations}.
 Given a set of authors $\mathcal{A}=\{a_1,\ldots,a_n\}$ and a set of publications $\mathcal{P}=\{p_1,\ldots,p_k\}$, we want to study the structure of research groups and their collaborations.
 Here, we say that a set of authors is a \emph{research group} (or simply a \emph{group}) if they have co-authored at least a paper.

 We want to study these collaborations in order to understand which categories of researchers are more collaborative than others or able to interact with other disciplines.
-For instance, one could be interested in the identification of \begin{itemize} \item Q1. the \emph{groups} containing authors of at least a paper on topic ``A", \item Q2. chains of \emph{groups} on topic ``A" that leads to work on topic ``B". \end{itemize}
+For instance, one could be interested in the identification of \begin{itemize} \item Q1.\ the \emph{groups} containing authors of at least a paper on topic ``A'', \item Q2.\ chains of \emph{groups} on topic ``A'' that leads to work on topic ``B''. \end{itemize}